Windhorse Pottery- Traditional Scuttle "Earth and Sky"

-Featuring a Copper patina (blue/green) and earth colours.
+Featuring a Copper patina (blue/green) and ash colours.

 The original design components of our scuttles were that they were made as one piece, large enough to make a good lather, easy enough to grip.
 From there, it was up to the Artisan to use their insight and creativity to deliver these functional works of art.